mikerhodes/ai-codeexplorer/README.md

    ```
    uv run codeexplorer
    ```
-  This will download the dependencies to a local virtual environment.
+   This downloads dependencies to a local virtual environment.

 ## Usage